allwefantasy/byzer-llm/README.md

 # second time cost: 4.347506910562515e-05
 ```

 you can use `llm.clear_impl_cache()` to clear the cache.

-Or you can define a function with parameters:
+Here is the example for function implementation with parameters:

 ```python
 from byzerllm.utils.client import code_utils,message_utils